muralisc/split/Readme.md

+This is a finance management appliction for groups and induvidulas.

+Split = Mint + groups finaces incorporated

-This project is running live @ webapp-muralisc.dotcloud.com
+The latest version of this project is running @ https://rappname-split.rhcloud.com

+The latest version is splitv2 https://github.com/muralisc/splitv2